dreameddeath/couchbase-testing/core/core-service/README.md

 - ~~Management of stats (metrics, ...) around the registered services~~
 - ~~helpers around spring service scans~~
 - ~~self discovery of services should be based on path cache~~
-- helpers on management of async service modes
+- ~~helpers on management of async service modes~~
 - normalisation of error management
 - define public urls annotation for HATEOS (cf infrastructure daemon)
+- management of service error to discard instance
+- management of automatic retry on another instance
+- Manage timeouts properly

 ###testing
 - ~~test the swagger api exposure~~